rmcgranaghan/awesome-multihazard/README.md

   _note: risk is the combination of the probability of occurrence of a natural phenomenon and the magnitude of the consequences (likelihood multiplied by consequence)_

   -   _[Routledge Handbook of Risk Studies](https://www.routledge.com/Routledge-Handbook-of-Risk-Studies/Burgess-Alemanno-Zinn/p/book/9780367335922?srsltid=AfmBOoqwQaGMY2V811wwFObgBEYXH--VFzGMYGTlfnKF08HDT9Rc5-vq)_,  Edited By Adam Burgess, Alberto Alemanno, Jens Zinn (2016).
+  -   _[Risk Society: Towards a New Modernity](Ulrich Beck)_.
+Published in 1986, this is a classic of sociological literature.
+It provides a panoramic view of Western societies and describes a shift from an industrial society to a new era characterized by technological hazards, the 'risk society.'
+It emphasizes the social construction of environmental health risks and the increasing uncertainties and competing knowledge claims related to managing technological environmental hazards.

   ### Exposure and Vulnerability